-We work to ensure a clean and green environment because we want Medway to be a place that residents and businesses are proud of.
-Maintaining a clean and green environment, enabling residents, visitors, and businesses to move around Medway easily by tackling congestion hotspots will enhance the public realm and street scene.
+We want Medway to be a place that residents and businesses are proud of.
+Maintaining a clean and green environment, enabling residents, visitors and businesses to move around Medway easily by tackling congestion hotspots will enhance the public realm and street scene.

 We want to put Medway on the map.
-Built around our culture, tourism and regeneration strategies, by building on what makes Medway unique - the river, our heritage and sporting legacy - Medway on the Map promotes Medway as a great place to live, work, learn and visit.
+Built around our culture, tourism and regeneration strategies.
+By building on what makes Medway unique - the river, our heritage and sporting legacy - Medway on the Map promotes Medway as a great place to live, work, learn and visit.